adrianolszewski/model-based-testing-hypotheses/README.md

 **But that's not all - try doing THIS with classic tests!**

 1. ordinary tests won't allow you to control for covariates.
 Goodbye more advanced analyses.
-2. most classic tests cannot handle more complex m x n-way designs.
+2. most classic non-parametric tests cannot handle more complex m x n-way designs.
 Want to test some outcome across multiple groups rendered by `sex * visit * treatment_arm`?
 Forget!
 You will likely need to run multiple simple tests and they won't be able to detect inter-variable relationships.
 3. most of the classic tests won't be able to test interactions between multiple factors (a few modern ones, like ATS (ANOVA-Type Statistic) or WTS (Wald-Type Statistic) can do this, but only in a limited scope (1-level interaction between just 2 factors).
 4. classic tests won't allow you to test simple effects via contrasts, e.g.: "Visit: 3, Arm: Treatment | Male vs Female effect" vs. "Visit 3, Arm: Control | Male vs Female effect". **For the model-based testing it's a piece of cake**.
 5. you may simply NOT KNOW which test to use!
 Believe me or not, there are 850+ (EIGHT HUNDRED FIFTY!) statistical tests and counting.
 A colleague of mine has been counting them for years (with my little support).
 With a model - you don't care about all these "version", just provide the formula, set some parameters and test the hypotheses you need.
 Need a trest for trend?
 Just user ordinal factor for your time variable.